Frat’s Dragonkin: The Banished Guide -

 On the Tracker, when you hold down shift and left click to cast "Ricochet Shot" without an enemy targeted, then move your mouse onto the target, when you let go of shift, the character takes off running instead of continuing to cast the skill at range.
 If your keep holding down the left click, and mouse off, then back onto the enemy again, it will start working normally.

 On the Tracker, when you hold down a keyboard button to cast "Hunting Trap" without an enemy targeted, then move your mouse to a target, the character takes off running until it stops to cast the skill in melee range instead of continuing to cast the skill at range.
-With Hunting Traps on left click, if you hold down the skill, it simply only casts as a melee skill.
+With Hunting Traps bound to left click, if you hold down the skill, it simply only casts as a melee skill.
 If you don't hold down the button it will move into range then cast normally.

 On the Oracle, when you hold down shift and left click to cast "Electric Wall", the character just runs and casts the skill at max distance.
 When you hold down left click on the enemy that is out of range (but not when in range), it will cast the skill, then continue running into the enemy.